Styles - Icons

 Icons for applications

 Icons for applications are visual representations used to represent a specific task or function.
 These icons are for use in applications where appropriate.
-We've selected Feather icons as these are visually appealing, distinctive, and easy to recognise.
+We've selected Iconoir icons as these are visually appealing, distinctive, and easy to recognise.

 Please follow guidance for usage.